Hrushi11/DYPIEMR_AIDS_PROJ/README.md

 6. The basic way to add yourself as contributor is
    > `<Name> - <serial_no.> [<your_username>](<link_to_your_user_profile>)`

-#### PLEASE DON'T CHANGE ANY OTHER THINGS IF DONE SO YOUR PR WILL NOT BE ACCEPTED
+#### PLEASE DON'T CHANGE ANY OTHER THINGS, IF DONE, YOUR PR WILL NOT BE ACCEPTED.